bookofproofs/bookofproofs.github.io/_sources/history/18th-century/hutton.md

 * This academy opened on 4 July 1802 and Hutton's book was immediately adopted for the first intake of cadets, remaining the standard text at the Academy until 1823.
 * Hutton retired from his professorship at Woolwich in 1807 at the age of seventy on a pension of £500 per year and went to live in Bedford Row, London.
 * Construction of the bridge began in 1824, the year after Hutton's death.
-* Hutton was buried in the family vault at Charlton in Kent.

 Born 14 August 1737, Newcastle-upon-Tyne, England.
 Died 27 January 1823, London, England.